 This Limited Warranty excludes failures not caused by a defect in material or workmanship.
 This Limited Warranty does not cover damage due to accidents, abuse or improper handling, maintenance or use.
-This Limited Warranty also does not cover any engine that has been structurally altered, or when the vehicle has been used in racing competition.
+This Limited Warranty also does not cover damage to any engine as a result of being structurally altered, or when the vehicle has been used in racing competition.
 This Limited Warranty also does not cover physical damage, corrosion or defects caused by fire, explosions or other similar causes beyond the control of POLARIS.